stephenberry/efftw/README.md

 E-FFTW is a modern C++20 wrapper library around [FFTW](http://www.fftw.org) for [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page).

 - Supports 1D and 2D FFTs
-- Header only
+- Single header file: `#include "efftw/efftw.hpp"`

 ## Including

-FFTW and Eigen dependencies are not installed or linked by the included CMakeLists.txt
+Note: FFTW and Eigen dependencies are not installed or linked by the included CMakeLists.txt

-These libraries must be included and linked by the developer.
-E-FFTW is a single header file that you include via `#include "efftw/efftw.hpp"`

-You can use FetchContent with CMake to add E-FFTW to your project
+You can use CMake's FetchContent to add E-FFTW to your project

 ```cmake
 include(FetchContent)